A construction of Frobenius manifolds from stability conditions: Introduction

 $(B)$ Suppose $\A' = \A'(Q', W') \subset \D$ is another heart, where $(Q', W')$ is obtained from $(Q, W)$ by \emph{quiver mutation}.
 Via the canonical coordinates $u'_i$ this gives a different semisimple Frobenius structure on another open subset of $\conf_n(\C)$.
 Since the categories $\D(Q)$, $\D(Q')$ are equivalent, it seems natural to ask if the two structures are related by analytic continuation, i.e. if they belong to the same semisimple Frobenius manifold structure on $\widetilde{\conf}_n(\C)$.
 This would give a way to understand the Frobenius manifold in terms of stability conditions (with different branches corresponding to tilts of the original heart).\\

 Under (very) restrictive conditions we can make the above picture precise.\\

 $(A)$ If $\A \subset \D$ is a finite heart as above then by the results of \cite{AnnaJ} (based on \cite{bt_stab, ks} and especially on the work of Joyce \cite{joy}) there is a well-defined, canonical (but infinite-dimensional) \emph{Frobenius type structure} on an auxiliary bundle over $\stab(\A)$, defined over a ring of formal power series $\C\pow{\bf s}$, ${\bf s} = (s_1, \ldots, s_n)$, depending only on categorical data.
 There is a formal parameter $s_i$ for each class of a simple object.
 Joyce's original, formal construction in this case is recovered at the special point ${\bf s}_J = (s_1 = 1, \ldots, s_n = 1)$.
 The notion of a Frobenius type structure is due to Hertling and arises in the construction of Frobenius manifolds in singularity theory \cite{hert}.
 By general results of Hertling, a section $\zeta_{\A}$ of this auxiliary bundle can be used to pull back this structure to the tangent bundle $\tg{\stab(\A)}$, and one can give conditions under which this pullback is Frobenius.
 We say that the heart $\A \subset \D$ is good if there is a (good) section $\zeta_{\A}$ such that the pullback along $\zeta_{\A}$ gives a nontrivial \emph{jet} (quadratic or higher) of semisimple Frobenius manifold structures, i.e. if the pullback is a Frobenius structure modulo terms which lie in $({\bf s})^p$ for some $p \geq 3$.
-By general theory such jets can always be lifted\footnote{The lift is not unique, but for a fixed good heart $\A$ there is a \emph{natural} finite set of lifts, including a canonical \emph{minimal} choice.} to genuine families of semisimple Frobenius manifolds, which can then be evaluated at the geometrically meaningful Joyce point ${\bf s}_J$.
+By general theory such jets can always be lifted to genuine families of semisimple Frobenius manifolds, which can then be evaluated at the geometrically meaningful Joyce point ${\bf s}_J$.
+(The lift is not unique, but for a fixed good heart $\A$ there is a \emph{natural} finite set of lifts, including a canonical \emph{minimal} choice).
 We give a characterisation of good sections $\zeta_{\A}$ (Corollary \ref{approxFrobType}), and work out the quadratic jets of the Stokes data (generalised monodromy) of the corresponding semisimple Frobenius manifolds (Lemma \ref{StokesLem}).
-Our whole construction is summarised in Theorem \ref{mainThm}.
+Our whole construction is summarised in Theorem \ref{mainThm}.\\

-We provide several examples, and we treat in detail the special case of $\D(A_n)$\footnote{In this case the jet is of order $n$, and all the natural lifts coincide with the canonical one.} (Corollary \ref{AnConnection}), proving the following result.
+We provide several examples, and we treat in detail the special case of $\D(A_n)$.
+(In this case the jet is of order $n$, and all the natural lifts coincide with the canonical one).
+In particular we prove the following result.